 1932 - Portugal breaks up trading companies and imposes direct rule over colony.

-1950s-60s - Colonial economy thrives, attracting thousands of new Portuguese settlers to Mozambique.
+1950s-60s - Colonial economy thrives, attracting thousands of Portuguese settlers.

-1962 - Exiled activists opposed to Portuguese colonial power meet in Tanzania to form Mozambique Liberation Front - Frelimo - headed by Eduardo Mondlane.
+1962 - Exiled activists form Mozambique Liberation Front - Frelimo - headed by Eduardo Mondlane.

 1964 - Frelimo forces begin war of independence.
 Guerrilla tactics frustrate Portuguese and Frelimo take control of much of north.

 1974 - Military coup in Portugal, new government agrees independence with Frelimo.
 More than 250,000 Portuguese inhabitants leave.